-Let us try to feel the angst, just so.
+Let us try to feel the angst, Just so.
 Up through Kant's pre-critical period, what he and others wondered about as they reflected in wonder, were variations on the question, "I wonder what X is?"
 What is being?
 What is God?
 What is truth?
 What is knowledge?
 What is real?
 What is matter?
 What is duty?
 What is beauty?
 What is causality?
-Yet, it seemed that for every claim about what X is, a critic would pop up showing the claim was unsound, an erudite whack-a-mole routine.
+It seemed however that for every claim about what X is, a critic would pop up showing the claim was unsound, an erudite whack-amole routine.
 Kant said in effect, "OK.
 If we keep deceiving ourselves in asking what X is, let's try asking, How is X possible?"
-Critical philosophy would stop trying to account for the existence of things and would instead attend to their possibility, taking their existence as an evident given.
+Critical philosophy would stop trying to account for the existence of things and would attend to their possibility, taking their existence as an evident given.
 Kant did not ask, What is experience?
-He asked, How is experience possible?
-He worked the Critique of Pure Reason out by asking how experience of the external world was possible.
-He generated the Critique of Practical Reason by inquiring how our acting on the ground of principle alone was possible.
-He thought through the Critique of the Power of Judgment by exploring how judgments of taste and purposeful actions were possible.